Netcracker/KubeMarine/documentation/Installation.md

 Dynamic variables have some limitations that should be considered when working with them:

-* All variables should be either valid variables that KubeMarine understands, or custom variables defined in the dedicated `values` section.
+* All variables should be either valid variables that Kubemarine understands, or custom variables defined in the dedicated `values` section.
   ```yaml
   values: